 Transdermal medical patches are specially engineered to allow medication to absorb into the bloodstream

 Then how do transdermal medical patches work?
-The composition of any chemical exposed to skin determines its possibility of entering the skin – primarily the molecule size and solubility of the chemical.
-Transdermal patches work because
+The composition of any chemical exposed to skin, primarily its molecule size and solubility, determines its possibility of entering the skin or absorbing into the bloodstream.
+Transdermal patches work because:

-(1) their special formulation requires chemical engineering to create a molecule that is not only soluble in skin, but small enough to penetrate and absorb into the body; and
+(1) their special formulation has been chemically engineered to contain molecules that are not only soluble in skin, but small enough to penetrate and absorb into the bloodstream; and

 Many substances will absorb into the skin only, but not into the bloodstream